 The presentiment behind the K Nearest Neighbor Classifier algorithm is very simple: The algorithm classifies the new data point based on its proximity to different classes.
 The algorithm calculates the distance between the query data point (the unlabeled data point that supposed to be classified) and its K nearest labeled data points.
 Ultimately, it assigns the query data point to the class label that the majority of the K data points have.

 Fig.1 demonstrates the algorithm in practice.
-The test sample (green) supposed to be classified as one of the blue or red classes.
+The test sample (red circle) supposed to be classified as one of the green, blue, or yellow classes.
 Considering K = 3, the three closest points determine the classification outcome.
-As the majority vote on the red category, then the algorithm assigns red as the test sample class.
+As the majority vote on the red category, then the algorithm assigns yellow~(yellow star) as the test sample class.
+Considering K = 1, the green circle is the nearest neighbor.

 Benefits and limitations